-This tutorial provides you a detailed introduction to big data and big data history.
+This tutorial provides you with a detailed introduction to big data and big data history.
 We will also discuss the big data technologies like – Hadoop, Apache Spark, and Flink.
-Various real life use cases of big data are also discussed in this tutorial.
+Various real-life use cases of big data are also discussed in this tutorial.

 2. Big Data – Introduction

 Day by day the big world of internet is creating 2.5 quintillion bytes of data on regular basis according to the statistics the percentage of data that has been generated from the last two years is 90%.
 This data comes from many industries like climate information collects by the sensor, different stuff from social media sites, digital images and videos, different records of the purchase transaction.
 This data is big data.

 This section of tutorial gives you a clear picture of big data history-